cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 It's useful to apply familial terms to describe the relationship between elements in a tree like the Timeline.
 An Activity is the _parent_ to a Task, while a Task is a _child_ of an Activity.
 Two Tasks that belong to the same Activity are _siblings_.

-It's easy to translate current timelines to our chosen data structure.
+We can translate ISS timelines to our data structure.

 ![an ISS timeline with annotations to show where each level of the timeline is described](./timeline-annotated.png)

 _This is how we translated ISS timelines to the schema we designed.
 For example, you can see that the Task of SSU CLEAN UP has seven Subtasks that belong to it, and the third Subtask has some procedural information that belongs to it.
-From Matthew's PhD thesis,[^3] page 138, figure 4.16._
+From Matthew's PhD thesis,[^1] page 138, figure 4.16._

-[^3]: [Matthew's thesis](https://doi.org/10.13140/rg.2.2.17731.30248):<br>Miller, Matthew.
+[^1]: [Matthew's thesis](https://doi.org/10.13140/rg.2.2.17731.30248):<br>Miller, Matthew.
 (2017).
-Decision Support System Development for Human Extravehicular Activity. .
+Decision Support System Development for Human Extravehicular Activity.
 10.13140/RG.2.2.17731.30248.

-The naive (but still useful) approach to building a Timeline is relatively straightforward.
+The naive approach to building a Timeline is relatively straightforward.
 I'm going to use [TypeScript](https://www.typescriptlang.org/) to exemplify how we built it.

 A Step only needs a short description to identify it.
 An expected duration provides the timing data needed to do timeline calculations.